-Clarke has become particularly well known for his interpretation of contemporary repertory.
-He created the roles of the Librarian (Sophie's Choice) and of the Maharal (Golem) and sang in the premieres of The Merchant of Venice, I am Goya, Unsungen, Europera 3 and The Griffin's Tale, and sang Deceit (The Triumph of Beauty and Deceit) for Channel 4 and the title role in Blond Eckbert for Muziektheater Transparant.
+Clarke has become particularly well known for his interpretations of contemporary repertory.
+He created the roles of the Librarian (Sophie’s Choice), Augustus Carmichael (To the Lighthouse) and the Maharal (Golem) and sang in the premieres of The Merchant of Venice, I am Goya, Unsungen, Europera 3 and The Griffin’s Tale.
+He has also sung Deceit (The Triumph of Beauty and Deceit) for Channel 4 and the title role in Blond Eckbert for Muziektheater Transparant.

 Jeremy White as One-Armed Brother, Adrian Clarke as One-Eyed Brother, Hubert Francis as Hunchback Brother and Elena Pankratova as Barak's Wife in Die Frau ohne Schatten

 Hubert Francis as Hunchback Brother, Johan Reuter as Barak, Adrian Clarke as One-Eyed Brother and Jeremy White as One-Armed Brother in Die Frau ohne Schatten

 Adrian Clarke as Mityukha in Boris Godunov, The Royal Opera